Tuwaiq-DS-ML-bootcamp-V-8/Project_1_Python/README.md

 - **Two Players Mode**: Click on "Two Players" to start a multiplayer game.
 Players take turns flipping two cards, and the player with the most matched pairs at the end wins.
 - The game ends when all card pairs are matched.

-## Customization

-- **Card Images**: You can customize the card images by replacing or adding files to the `card_images` folder.
-The filenames should follow the same structure used in the `card_filenames` list.
-- **Grid Size**: The board layout currently uses 15 columns, but you can adjust this in the `display_board` function if needed.

 ## How it Works